 1. Leverage Audience Intelligence

 The number one reason that games fail is that they fail to find their audience.
-With audience intelligence tools, developers can align and refine every aspect of their game with the motivations and preferences of their ideal target audience before writing a single line of code.
+With tools like Elaris, developers can now align and refine every aspect of their game with the motivations and preferences of their ideal target audience before writing a single line of code.

-Audience intelligence tools offer vast databases of player data on everything from motivations to pain points to hopes and aspirations.
-This allows developers to assess the potential market size and viability of their idea, see which features and themes will resonate with the largest audience possible, and predict key performance indicators like LTV.
+Instead of lengthy research processes, developers can simply ask questions like: “What motivates puzzle game players?” or “How do mobile strategy players differ from PC strategy players psychologically?”
+This allows developers to assess the potential market size and viability of their idea, see which features and themes will resonate with their audience, and predict key performance indicators like retention and LTV.

-Using insights from audience intelligence tools, developers can optimize their game design and prioritize features that are most likely to drive engagement and retention.
+Using insights from Elaris, developers can optimize their game design and prioritize features that are most likely to drive engagement and retention.
 This not only saves time and resources but also increases the chances of launching a successful game that stands out in a competitive market.

-Ultimately, audience intelligence tools help mitigate the risk and uncertainty associated with bringing a new game to market, increasing the likelihood of creating games that resonate with players and achieve long-term success
+Ultimately, Elaris helps mitigate the risk and uncertainty associated with bringing a new game to market, increasing the likelihood of creating games that resonate with players and achieve long-term success

 2. Create Player Personas